 Vision : Adelaide, South Australia is a world class destination for premium food and wine product and experiences.

-The Outcomes and Expenditure Report Jul 2016 - June 2017 () outlines actions and efforts invested in leveraging our membership of the Great Wine Capitals Global Network, and growing South Australia’s reputation as a world-leading wine producing region.
+The 2017 Outcomes Report () outlines actions and efforts invested in leveraging our membership of the Great Wine Capitals Global Network, and growing South Australia’s reputation as a world-leading wine producing region.

 The Information Sheet () provides an understanding to South Australians (general public and industry alike) of Adelaide, South Australia’s Great Wine Capitals Global Network membership, in order to assist with promotional efforts in Australia and abroad.
 By using the key messages found within this document, it provides a consistent, unified story about our standing in the world of wine, thereby simultaneously elevating our reputation and triggering transformational change within the South Australian food, wine and tourism sector.